Session wrestler: Mixed wrestling

 Mixed wrestling is a private session wrestling match between a woman and a man.
 Many female bodybuilders take part in mixed wrestling matches.
-Commonly, these are fantasy matches taking place in apartments or hotel/motel rooms; the male opponent makes little effort to fight back, preferring to let the woman pin him down to enjoy the sexual fantasy of the experience.
-Often the woman wears very little to no clothes.
+Commonly, these are fantasy matches taking place in apartments or hotel/motel rooms; the male opponent makes little effort to fight back, preferring to let the woman pin him down to enjoy the fantasy of the experience.